Types of Savings Accounts: A Guide to Growing Your Money

 Pros and Cons

-Money market accounts offer higher interest rates than traditional savings accounts, making them an attractive option for those looking to earn more on their savings.
+Money market accounts offer higher rates than traditional savings accounts, making them an attractive option for those looking to earn more on their savings.
 They also provide some liquidity with limited check-writing and debit card access.
 However, these accounts typically require a higher minimum balance to maintain, and there may be monthly fees if the balance falls below a certain threshold.

 Ideal for: Those Seeking Higher Returns with Some Liquidity